 Climb The Queen’s Staircase In Nassau

 Sixty-five steps of pure limestone crane upward in Nassau at the Queen’s Staircase, a well-kept landmark and harrowing reminder of 18th-century slave labor.
-Thousands of travelers ascend the steps for well-earned island views at the summit.
+As one of the best things to do in Nassau, thousands of travelers ascend the steps for well-earned island views at the summit.

 Interact With Dolphins In Key West